sysprog21/rv32emu/docs/syscall.md

 ```

 An `ecall` instruction is used to trigger a trap into the kernel,
-and there exist three privilege modes: User mode, Supervisor mode, and Machine mode.
+and there are three privilege modes: User mode, Supervisor mode, and Machine mode.
-Corresponding to these modes, there are three versions of the iret instruction:
+Corresponding to these modes, there are three versions of return instruction:
 `uret` which can be used from any mode if the `N-extension` is enabled to allow user-mode trap handlers,
 `sret` which is used from S-mode (or M-mode), and `mret` which can only be used from M-mode.